act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ### Expectation

-For each test target, the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the role is present, unless the attribute has a default value listed under [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).
-The list of required attributes for a role can be found in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria)"
+For each test target, any [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for the role are present, unless the state or property has a default value listed under [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).
+The list of required states and properties for a role can be found in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria)"

 **Note:** This rule does not test whether the required states and properties has a correct value, only that the attributes are present and [non-empty](#non-empty).